How to Overcome Your Fear of Turbulence

 Truly, mild turbulence feels no different than a rocky road.
 Use your imagination.

-4. Pretend You’re On a Ride and Say “YAY!”
-Whenever You Hit a Bump
+4. Pretend You’re On a Ride when You Hit Turbulence in Flight

 Haha, I actually did this on my flight to Madrid.
 It was pretty hilarious, to tell you the truth.